 • New Year’s Day Parade in London—This is a fabulous, free and family-friendly parade in the city’s West End.
 It’s three and a half hours of music and revere that won’t soon be forgotten.

 • Simplyhealth Great Edinburgh Winter Run—If you’re in Scotland and are a fitness buff, join 3000 other hardcore health nuts for this 5k of fun that also affords fantastic views of the city.

 • Big Burns Supper in Dumfries Scotland—Part of the country’s Burns Night, this event occurs in the latter half of the month and offers all sorts of venues with everything from comedy to cabaret.

-February in the UK falls securely within low season for travelers, but that doesn’t mean you can’t have an absolute fantastic vacation if you choose to travel then.
+February in the UK falls securely within low season for travellers, but that doesn’t mean you can’t have an absolutely fantastic vacation if you choose to travel then.
 If you don’t mind cooler weather, the seaside towns should be virtually empty, for example.

 Keep in mind that UK schools have a half-term break in February, which may cause unexpected crowds at tourist sites.
 Here are some fun things to do in February:

 • Valentine’s Day in London—A visit to multiple artisan chocolate shops would definitely be in order, as would a romantic dinner for two in one of London’s many fine-dining restaurants.

 • The Orchid Festival at London’s Kew Gardens—If you adore flowers and don’t want to travel all the way to Indonesia, then this show is not to be missed.
 There will be over 5000 species of orchids to admire.

 • London’s Classic Car Show in Olympia Exhibition Centre—You’ll see some of the finest and most collectable vintage models in the world.